Dayhun/TAMWOOD_Frontend/01-HTML/Class-01/README.md

 -   normally open tag + close tag
 -   self closing tag : no closing tag (link tag)
 -   nav > ul = nav ul
+-   vh : view height (To be flexible.
+Dont use px.)
+-   vw: view width (To be flexible.
+Dont use px.)
+-   check your code at the W3C (to know recommendation)

 # CSS